Dear Seniors,

 From India, Lucknow

-As we need beautiful attire to appear absolutely and in the same way degree is essential to fulfill some extant but most important your body must be athletic which hold any attire delightfully now knowledge and leadership and situation handling with decision making are more vital to do honesty with your line of work.
+As we need beautiful attire to appear absolutely, in the same way, degree is essential to fulfill some extent.
+But most importantly, your body must be athletic, which holds any attire delightfully.
+Knowledge, leadership, situation handling, and decision making are more vital to do honestly with your line of work.

 From India